 Many simple home remedies can help to relieve teething pain.

-The following tips can reduce discomfort:
+The following tips

 - Rubbing the gums with a clean finger.